rafaelarrebola/HandSign/README.md

 It detects hand landmarks using MediaPipe and classifies hand gestures based on the fingers that are open.
 The recognized signs include "Peace", "Surf" and "Open Hand".

 The project includes the following files:
 - `hand_sign.py`: The main Python script that performs hand sign recognition on either images or a webcam stream.
-It uses cv2, mediapipe and os.
+It uses the following libraries, OpenCV, MediaPipe the os module.
 - `README.md`: This file providing instructions and information about the project.
 - `hand_landmarker.task`: A model from MediaPipe for hand landmark detection